-Brooks was founded in Philadelphia in 1914, and is one of the oldest brands in running.
-While Hoka is one of the newest and fastest growing brands in running.
-And today we’ll be comparing two of the brand’s most popular shoes.
-Breaking down the Brooks Glycerin vs Hoka Clifton.
+Brooks was founded in Philadelphia in 1914 and stands as one of the oldest brands in the running industry.
+In contrast, Hoka is among the newest and fastest-growing brands in the same field.
+Today, we’ll be comparing two of the most popular shoes from these brands: the Brooks Glycerin and the Hoka Clifton.

 Brooks Glycerin vs Hoka Clifton